mayouni/stzlib/libraries/stzlib/doc/narrations/stzstring-overspaces-narration.md

 ## Conclusion: A Framework for Intelligent String Management

-Softanza's comprehensive string management tools provide precise control over spaces, from complete removal with `RemoveSpaces()` to selective cleanup with `RemoveOverSpaces()` and `Simplify()`.
+Softanza's comprehensive string management tools provide precise control over spaces, from complete removal with `RemoveSpaces()` to selective cleanup with `RemoveOverSpaces()`, Trim() and `Simplify()`.
 These methods enable developers to handle whitespace effectively across varied scenarios, reinforcing Softanza's position as a robust library for modern programming in the Ring language.